Last Updated on June 11, 2023

-The new three-part television mini-series will star Poldark’s Eleanor Tomlinson, Rafe Spall (Desperate Romantics), Robert Carlyle (Angela’s Ashes) and Rupert Graves (The Forsyte Saga).
+The three-part television mini-series will star Poldark’s Eleanor Tomlinson, Rafe Spall (Desperate Romantics), Robert Carlyle (Angela’s Ashes) and Rupert Graves (The Forsyte Saga).

 In what BBC commissioning editor Tommy Bulfin calls a “faithful adaptation of H.G.
 Wells’ legendary story,” Tomlinson plays Amy, a woman trying to start a life with George (Spall) despite societal prejudice against the bond.
 “The War of the Worlds” tells their story as they face the escalating terror of an alien invasion, fighting for their lives against an enemy beyond their comprehension.

-The new adaptation of “The War of the Worlds” is being directed by Craig Viveiros (And Then There Were None).
+The British adaptation of “The War of the Worlds” is being directed by Craig Viveiros (And Then There Were None).
 Eleanor Tomlinson said she’s long been a fan of his work, and because of that “creating this world with him at the helm is very exciting.”

 George’s elder brother Frederick is played by Rupert Graves, and Carlyle is cast in the role of astronomer-scientist Ogilvy.
 In 2016, Graves starred as entomologist Dr. Hapley in “The Moth,” part of The Nightmare Worlds of H.G.
 Wells, a collection of the lessor known short stories written by the sci-fi author.